dlowe-net/dl-flashpolicyd/README.md

 ===============

 dl-flashpolicyd serves Flash policy files, which are used to grant connection privileges to Flash applications.
+The (Adobe website) [https://www.adobe.com/devnet/flashplayer/articles/socket_policy_files.html] describes the protocol and format of the policy files.
 If you want to use Flash to connect to a host, you'll need something to serve the file.

 The operation of this server is similar to that of the reference file